nyu-software-engineering/full-mern-stack-web-app/README.md

 The back-end code will integrate with this database.
 However, it may be occasionally useful interact with the database directly from the command line:

-- connect to the database server from the command line: `docker exec -ti mongodb_dockerhub mongo -u admin -p secret`
+- connect to the database server from the command line: `docker exec -ti mongodb_dockerhub mongosh -u admin -p secret`
 - show the available databases: `show dbs`
 - select the database used by this app: `use example-mern-stack-app`
 - show the documents stored in the `messages` collection: `db.messages.find()` - this will be empty at first, but will later be populated by the app.